Ajuga turkestanica

 Ajuga turkestanica is a herbaceous flowering plant native to Central Asia.
 It was first described in 1894.

 Description

 A. turkestanica is a perennial herbaceous plant reaching heights between 40 and 60 cm.
 The plant is typically found in populations between 10 and 300, and appear more frequent within Artemisia complexes.
 The leaves are an elliptical oblong shape, straight-edged and with a pointed tip.
 It will flower between May and June.
 The flowers are small, pink, and located within the axil of two leaves.
-The fruit consists of four nuts, a characteristic of the Lamiaceae family.
-Fruit is born by the end of May.
+The fruit consists of four nuts, a characteristic of the Lamiaceae family, and emerges by the end of May.

 Distribution

 A. turkestanica is native to the Pamir-Alay mountain ranges of Central Asia, notably within the Surxondaryo Region of Uzbekistan.
 The species has also been observed within the low mountain regions of southern Tajikistan.
 It grows in rocky clay conditions up to elevations of approximately 2500 metres.